GroceyLot/RobloxPCInterface/README.md

 A helpful tool which lets you interact and execute scripts from your local filesystem in roblox.
 Especially useful when using an android emulator.

+If you're seeing this please try the program, and if you find any bugs or want some features, show it in issues.

 ## Warning:
 ### DO NOT RUN THIS ON A PUBLIC NETWORK, AS IT EXPOSES YOUR FILESYSTEM AND OPENS A PORT.
 IT PROBABLY ALSO HAS BUGS/EXPLOITS SO JUST DON'T. I'M NOT RESPONSIBLE FOR ANY DAMAGE CAUSED WITH MY SOFTWARE.